lzwjava/blog-source/resume.md

 ## Work Experience

-### Freelancer Inc, Freelancer & Machine Learning Engineer, 2023.07 - Present
+### Freelancer Inc, Freelancer & Full Stack Engineer, 2023.07 - Present

-* Carefully analyzed and reimplemented some core parts around 50 example projects about machine learning, from PyTorch, Tensorflow tutorials, Coursera online courses or other open-source projects.
-Topics cover supervised learning (linear regression, logistic regression, neural networks, decision trees), unsupervised learning (clustering, anomaly detection), recommender systems, and reinforcement learning.
+* Carefully analyzed and reimplemented some core parts around 50 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
-* Built neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, and Transformers, and tackled real-world cases such as speech recognition, music synthesis, chatbots, machine translation, natural language processing, and more.
+* Got two course completion certificates from Coursera about Machine Learning Specialization and Deep Learning Specialization.
-* Got two course completion certificates from Coursera about Machine Learning Specialization and Deep Learning Specialization, which DeepLearing.AI and Standford University provide.
+* Preparing for the exams to obtain the assoicate degree, particularly in subjects like advanced mathematics and linear algebra.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07
 * HSBC Bank is one of the largest banking and financial services institutions in the world.
 PayMe, an HSBC mobile payment service catering to Hong Kong residents with local phone numbers and banking services, boasted around 2.9 million active users as of November 2022.